GAP Computations Concerning Hamiltonian Cycles in the Generating Graphs of Finite Groups: Character-Theoretic Computations

 Now we estimate the lower bounds $\delta(s, g^G)$ introduced in Section~\ref{characters}.
-Let ${\cal{B}}$ denote the union of the classes described by \verb|badclasses|, and let $\M$ denote a set of representatives of the $43$ known classes of maximal subgroups of $M$.
+Let ${\cal{B}}$ denote the union of the classes described by \verb|badclasses|, and let $\M$ denote a set of representatives of the {\num_known_monster_maxes} known classes of maximal subgroups of $M$.

 If $s \not\in {\cal{B}}$ then

 hence $\delta(s)$ can be computed from the corresponding primitive permutation characters, and a lower bound for $\delta(s)$ can be computed from the upper bounds for the characters $1_S^G$ which are given by the list \verb|primdata|.